Józef Karol Lubomirski

 Prince Józef Karol Lubomirski (1638–1702) was a Polish noble.

-He was owner of Dubno, Wiśnicz, Tarnów and Zesław, Koniuszy of the Crown since 1683, Court Marshals of the Crown since 1692, Grand Marshal of the Crown in 1702, Starost of Sandomierz and Zator.
+He was owner of Dubno, Wiśnicz, Tarnów and Zesław, Crown Koniuszy since 1683, Crown Court Marshals since 1692, Crown Grand Marshal in 1702, starosta of Sandomierz and Zator.
 He married the niece of John III Sobieski, Teofila Ludwika Zasławska; they separated due to constant quarrels and Józef's "nymphomaniacal excesses".